Water Reclamation Facility

 These organisms also reduce the available nitrogen and phosphorous, thereby protecting the stream from excessive nutrient loading.
 Mixers are provided in these tanks as an air supply and for keeping the organisms and solids in suspension.
 The mixture of solids and organisms are referred to as activated sludge.

 Ultraviolet high intensity lamps are used for disinfection.
 Disease carrying organisms are eliminated during this process.
+The UV light disinfects by penetrating microorganisms and destroying their DNA.
+DNA plays an important role in organisms’ functions and reproduction, hence destroying the DNA prevents the organism from being active and multiplying.
 This level of treatment makes the water once again safe and ready for future use.
 An additional benefit of ultraviolet disinfection is that no dangerous chemicals, such as chlorine, are needed.
 This protects the aquatic life in the receiving stream.